 What do businesses need to be doing and what can we help you with?

 - You should consider auditing your workforce as soon as possible – in the UK and in Europe – to identify where employees who are working/based outside of their country of origin may be impacted by post-Brexit immigration regimes.
-Although no immediate changes have been announced, immigration policy will be hotly debated during the exit negotiations and businesses will need to be prepared to respond swiftly to any developments.
+Immigration policy has and is likely to continue to be hotly debated during the exit negotiations and businesses will need to be prepared to respond swiftly to any developments.
 In this regard, ensuring you have up-to-date and accurate intelligence regarding your workforce is important.

-- It is possible that EU nationals who are working in the UK and/or UK nationals who are working in EU member states will be eligible to obtain permanent residency and/or dual citizenship which would be likely to preserve working rights and, potentially, freedom of movement following Brexit.
-It is also possible that those employees who do not yet qualify for permanent residency/citizenship would be able to apply for a residence card as evidence of their right to live/work in that country.
-This could prove to be a useful way of demonstrating when an employee first began exercising his EU Treaty rights in a country, particularly if the protection of an employee's legal status (when based on EU principles) has a cut-off point in a post-Brexit immigration regime.
+- It is possible that EU nationals who are working in the UK and/or UK nationals who are working in EU member states will be eligible to obtain dual citizenship which would be likely to preserve working rights and, potentially, freedom of movement following Brexit.
+It may also be possible to obtain permanent residency but, under the current proposals, EU nationals who have acquired permanent residency would need to apply for settled status post-Brexit in any event.
+Employees who do not yet qualify for permanent residency/citizenship are able to apply for a residence card as evidence of their right to live/work in that country.
+The Government has indicated that this is not necessary (unless an individual is planning on also applying for British citizenship prior to the cut off date) but this could still prove to be a useful way of demonstrating when an employee first began exercising his EU Treaty rights, particularly if the employee will apply for settled or temporary status.
 We can assist with undertaking an immigration audit and with any residency (temporary/permanent) and citizenship applications.
 You should also review any pending expatriate arrangements and we can advise on any immigration applications that could be made now, ahead of Brexit.

 - Brexit has given rise to a number of reported incidents of racial harassment within certain communities and many EU nationals have reported being made to feel unwelcome and vulnerable.
 It is possible that employers will start receiving grievances and claims based on incidents within the work place.
 Harassment and anti-bullying policies should be reviewed and diversity training should be considered as measures to mitigate the risk of such claims arising.